Kong/charts/charts/kong/README.md

 instead of a Deployment controller.
 This runs a Kong Pod on every kubelet in the Kubernetes cluster.

+### Using dnsPolicy and dnsConfig

+The chart able to inject custom DNS configuration into containers.
+This can be useful when you have EKS cluster with [NodeLocal DNSCache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) configured and attach AWS security groups directly to pod using [security groups for pods feature](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html).

 ### Example configurations

 Several example values.yaml are available in the